 What are the essential Photoshop tools for edge correction?

-Essential tools for edge correction in Photoshop include the Magic Wand, Pen Tool, and various selection and masking techniques.
+Tools for edge correction in Photoshop include the Magic Wand, Pen Tool, and a range of selection and masking techniques.
 Knowing how to use these tools effectively is crucial for achieving clean, sharp edges that enhance the quality of your DTF transfers.

 How do you prepare your workspace for fixing edges in Photoshop?